 - have long-term plans for the future

-6. Order tests.
-Your doctor may assess whether your son or daughter is at risk for anemia, high cholesterol, and tuberculosis and order tests, if needed.
+7. Order tests.
+Your doctor may check for anemia, high cholesterol, tuberculosis, hepatitis C, and sexually transmitted diseases (STDs) and order tests, if needed.

 Here are some things to keep in mind: